HOW TO START DOING MORE PULLUPS… FAST!

 You also don’t want to pull the chest in close to the hand.

-The key is to keep your elbows out wide and activate your core to keep yourself from twisting in the High Incline Row.
-You also want to ensure the hand is in line with the shoulder and touching the outside of the chest when your body is as high as it gets towards the bar.
+The key is to keep your elbows out wide and activate your abdominal muscle to keep yourself from twisting in the High Incline Row.
+You also want to ensure the hand is in line with the shoulder muscles and touching the outside of the chest muscle when your body is as high as it gets towards the bar.

 If you’re more advanced or as you get stronger, you’ll angle yourself underneath the bar a little bit lower to create a more challenging range of motion.

-Continue to lower your angle underneath the bar as you get stronger until you get to an Inverted Row position.
+Continue to lower your angle underneath the bar as you build muscle strength until you get to an Inverted Row position.

-Don’t forget to work both arms each time you do this!
+Don’t forget to work both arm muscles each time you do this!

 You will be surprised at how quickly you will be able to make the transition to get lower and lower under that bar.
 This will quickly start translating over to your ability to do more regular pullups.